Qantas Flight 32: Investigation

 On 2 December 2010, the ATSB recommended a one-off inspection of the "relevant" Trent 900 engines within two flight cycles.

 On 3 December 2010, the ATSB issued a preliminary report that contained a key finding of a manufacturing flaw: An area of fatigue cracking was found within a stub pipe that feeds oil to the engine HP/IP bearing structure.
 Bearing lubricating oil leaked from the crack, causing the subsequent engine fire and failure of the IPT disc.
 The fatigue fracture was a result of the misalignment of the stub pipe during the counter-boring process.
 That inaccurate alignment resulted in one side of the same stub pipe becoming too thin to resist fatigue fracturing.
 This "could lead to an elevated risk of fatigue crack initiation and growth, oil leakage, and potential catastrophic engine failure from a resulting oil fire," according to the agency.

 The findings were determined to be a "critical safety issue", and the ATSB recommended immediate inspections of in-service Trent 900 engines.
 On 8 December, the ATSB reported that 45 Trent 900 engines had been inspected, and three of these engines had failed inspection and had been removed from service.
 On 18 May 2011, the ATSB released an interim factual report, which states that 53 Trent 900 engines were removed from service — 11 due to out-of-tolerance oil-feed stub pipes and 42 due to lack of measurement records relating to the oil-feed stub pipe.

+The event highlighted the limitations of current alerting systems.
+The failure generated more than 80 ECAM alerts, whose treatment took over an hour to complete.

 Compensation and repairs

 On 22 June 2011, Qantas announced that it had agreed to a compensation of AUD$95 million (£62 million/US$100 million) from Rolls-Royce.
 VH-OQA was repaired at an estimated cost of A$139 million (~US$145m).
 The aircraft has four new engines and a repaired left wing (including 6 km of wiring replaced), and had extensive on-ground testing and two test flights.
-It returned to Australia on 22 April, and was scheduled to return to service on 28 April 2012.
+It returned to Australia on 22 April, and returned to service on 28 April 2012.
 The repairs added roughly 94 kg to the gross weight of the aircraft.